pztrn/matrix-xmpp-bridge/README.md

 ### Synapse

 Due to some (temporary) things, it is better to set `rc_messages_per_second` to 5, otherwise bridge could eat messages when it detects new XMPP user to map to Matrix.

+## FAQ

+Q: When I start the bridge it says "Application service cannot masquerade as this user.", but I didn't send anything yet.
+Is that critical?

+A: No, it is only related to master user for bridge, which isn't sending any messages.

+Q: Bridge eats forst message(s) after launching, WTF?

+A: Shit happens.
+But when bridge started to transmit messages - it won't eat them anymore.
+So just spam until transmission starts.
+Usually it'll need about 2 messages for each side.